Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_sanitizer.md

 - `redact_type` (String) What value to be used to redacted to.
 Default: "placeholder"; must be one of ["placeholder", "synthetic"]
 - `sanitization_mode` (String) The sanitization mode to use for the request.
 Default: "INPUT"; must be one of ["BOTH", "INPUT", "OUTPUT"]
 - `scheme` (String) The protocol can be http and https.
 Default: "http"
+- `skip_logging_sanitized_items` (Boolean) Whether to log sanitized items in the Kong log plugins.
+Turn it on if you want to hide sensitive data from logs.
+Default: false
 - `stop_on_error` (Boolean) Stop processing if an error occurs.
 Default: true
 - `timeout` (Number) Connection timeout with the sanitizer.
 Default: 10000